ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_market_basket/index.md

 #### 5. Bubble heatmap layout to visualize all aisle to aisle relationships

 Here I visualize aisle-to-aisle connections, encoding **lift** and **confidence** for each pair of aisles.
-We focus on the top 40 aisles with the highest support in orders.
+I focus on the top 40 aisles with the highest support in orders.

 The support, confidence, and lift of relationship between every pair of these aisles were calculated from the basket using the standard equations.